We acknowledge the Traditional Owners of the lands and water upon which we meet. This always was & always will be Kaurna land.

 How to Get Involved

-The Minor Works Program is open to anyone at any time.
+Participation in Minor Works projects is open to anyone at any time.
 We’re all about making it easy for people to contribute, have their say, and learn something new – whatever their abilities or circumstances.
-Every voice and idea matters, and together we can make a real difference.

-Here are some of the different ways you can get involved:
+Here is how you can get involved:

 come to a Soup night